Stuart-Mouse/jai-gon/notes.md

 For user extension, will introduce something like directives which should be relatively versatile.
     may be able to implement some level of control over allocators through directives

+We are very close to being able to completely remove node flags, but I didnt feel like refactoring the sameline stuff for serialization just yet
+    and I'm also somewhat hesitant about removing .ARRAY_INDEXED and .ARRAY_AS_OBJECT maybe we will want to add these back in behind some interface proc so that we can change things around in future if needed

+Lexer improvements
+    I think it would be beneficial to lex numbers, identifiers, and strings as distinct tokens then maybe we just store the 'name' and 'value' tokens on each node, so that we preserve info about the token type into the data binding stage number can bind to int/float/enum
+        string can be as name of field or value for string identifier can be used as name of field or value for enum identifier could gain special usage in other cases if disambiguated from string?